redbear/Duo/docs/out_of_box_experience.md

 ### <span id="update-system-firmware-if-needed">Update system firmware if needed</span>

-We always recommend you update your Duo to the latest system firmware, since there may have new features added and bugfixes included in a new version.
-You can also take a look at the [system firmware change-log](duo_system_firmware_changelog.md) for reference.
+We always recommend you update your Duo to the latest system firmware, since there may have new features added and bugfixes with a new released version.
+You should have known your Duo's current system firmware version at previous steps.
+Please check the [system firmware change-log](duo_system_firmware_changelog.md) to see if there is new system firmware for an update.
+If available, follow the [Firmware Deployment Guide](duo_firmware_deployment_guide.md) to update the system firmware.

-* Go to visit the [GitHub repository](https://github.com/redbear/Duo/tree/master/firmware/system) where we release the system firmware for Duo.

-* Follow the [Firmware Deployment Guide](duo_firmware_deployment_guide.md) to update the system firmware.

 ## <span id="whats-next">What's Next</span>